voltrondata-labs/arrowbench/README.md

 if you are using the default `lib_path` **and** are updating the package versions installed there between benchmark runs, you should clear the cache before starting a new run (at least deleting the cached .json files containing "latest" in the file name).
+The location of this cache is the directory specified by the environment variable `ARROWBENCH_LOCAL_DIR`.
+If no environment variable is given, this will default to the current working directory.